pcurtday/wazuh-documentation/source/ossec_api_reference.rst

 Delete an agent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Removes an agent.
-Internally use manage_agents with option -r <id>.
 You must restart OSSEC after removing an agent.

 **Request**: